 Sponsored by the School of Arts and Humanities, the Marcia Kinsey Visiting Writers Series brings award-winning writers to campus to read from their work, talk about their writing, and interact with our students.

 Both the St. Edward's and larger Austin community benefit from the novelists, poets, and playwrights who come to campus.
 These working artists inspire students and add dimension to professors' curriculum.
-For more information about the Marcia Kinsey Visiting Writers Series, please contact Associate Professor Sasha West at email@example.com.
+For more information about the Marcia Kinsey Visiting Writers Series, please contact Associate Professor Mary Helen Specht at firstname.lastname@example.org.

 Visiting Writers Enjoy A Hilltop Welcome